firefly-oss/sbom-tool/docs/github-integration.md

   --audit --parallel 4
 ```

+## 🧪 Run in GitHub Actions

+The easiest way to run organization or repository scans in CI is with GitHub Actions.

+- Minimal workflow for the current repository: see docs/ci/github-actions.md#minimal-current-repository-scan
+- Organization scan workflow (scheduled): see docs/ci/github-actions.md#organization-scan-scheduled

+For ready-to-copy templates, check docs/examples/github-actions.yml.

 ## 📚 Advanced Examples

 For more detailed examples and use cases, see the [GitHub Integration Examples](examples/github_integration_examples.md).